msorbaro/coast-to-coast/README.md

 Brian Wang:

 * Development of basic scaffolding of posting and deleting polls
-* Creation and implementation of time limit feature and visiualization of time limits
+* Creation and implementation of time limit feature and visiualization of time limits using Moment.JS and SVG
-* Creation and implementation of voting visualization
+* Creation and implementation of voting visualization using Chart.JS
 * Assistance in implementing voting visualizations with backend

 Dev Kapadia: